Fair division: Definitions of fairness

 All the above criteria assume that the participants have equal entitlements.
 If different participants have different entitlements (e.g., in a partnership where each partner invested a different amount), then the fairness criteria should be adapted accordingly.
-See Proportional cake-cutting with different entitlements.
+See proportional cake-cutting with different entitlements.

 Additional requirements

 In addition to fairness, it is sometimes desired that the division be Pareto optimal, i.e., no other allocation would make someone better off without making someone else worse off.
 The term efficiency comes from the economics idea of the efficient market.
 A division where one player gets everything is optimal by this definition so on its own this does not guarantee even a fair share.
 See also efficient cake-cutting and the price of fairness.

 In the real world people sometimes have a very accurate idea of how the other players value the goods and they may care very much about it.
 The case where they have complete knowledge of each other's valuations can be modeled by game theory.
 Partial knowledge is very hard to model.
 A major part of the practical side of fair division is the devising and study of procedures that work well despite such partial knowledge or small mistakes.

-An additional requirement is that the fair division procedure be a truthful mechanism, i.e., it should be a dominant strategy for the participants to report their true valuations.
-This requirement is usually very hard to satisfy in combination with fairness and Pareto-efficiency.
+An additional requirement is that the fair division procedure be strategyproof, i.e. it should be a dominant strategy for the participants to report their true valuations.
+This requirement is usually very hard to satisfy, especially in combination with fairness and Pareto-efficiency.
+As a result, it is often weakened to incentive compatibility, which only requires players to report their true valuations if they behave according to a specified solution concept.

 Procedures

+The archetypal fair division algorithm is divide and choose.
+It demonstrates that two agents with different tastes can divide a cake such that each of them believes that he got the best piece.

 A fair division procedure lists actions to be performed by the players in terms of the visible data and their valuations.
 A valid procedure is one that guarantees a fair division for every player who acts rationally according to their valuation.
 Where an action depends on a player's valuation the procedure is describing the strategy a rational player will follow.
 A player may act as if a piece had a different value but must be consistent.
 For instance if a procedure says the first player cuts the cake in two equal parts then the second player chooses a piece, then the first player cannot claim that the second player got more.